 Access to health care for retirees and beneficiaries is permitted in accordance with Section 3309 of the Ohio Revised Code.
-The Health Care Fund was established and is administered in accordance with Internal Revenue Code Section 105(e).
 SERS' Retirement Board reserves the right to change or discontinue any health plan or program.
 Active employee members do not contribute to the Health Care Plan.
 The SERS Retirement Board established the rules for the premiums paid by the retirees for health care coverage for themselves and their dependents or for their surviving beneficiaries.
 Premiums vary depending on the plan selected, qualified years of service, Medicare eligibility, and retirement status.